-Our radiation oncologists experienced the initial phases of the COVID crisis differently than many of our physicians in the sense that they continued to maintain nearly full patient loads during that time.
-"Cancer doesn't care about a virus," says managing director lan Bristol, MD, and, consequently, the division faced a steep learning curve to learn how to provide care safely almost immediately.
-You can read more about Dr.
+that they continued to maintain nearly full patient loads during that time.
+"Cancer doesn't care about a virus," says managing director Ian Bristol, MD, and, consequently, the division faced a steep learning curve to learn how to provide care safely almost immediately.
+You can read more about Dr. Bristol's experience on page 7.

-page 7.